 163. I wouldn't say there was a real doctor, it was a locum, a prison doctor.
 You never left the place, you went to the hospital wing.
-My stitches were out but for years.
+My stitches were out but my scar was bright red for years.
 I can't recall seeing a dentist.